conan-io/docs/reference/commands/consumer/install.rst

 * :command:`--build=outdated`: Conan will try to build from code if the binary is not built with the current recipe or when missing binary package.
 * :command:`--build=[pattern]`: A fnmatch case-sensitive pattern of a package reference or only the package name.
-  Conan will force the build of the packages, the reference of which matches the given **pattern**.
+  Conan will force the build of the packages whose reference matches the given **pattern**.
 Several patterns can be specified, chaining multiple options:

    - e.g., :command:`--build=pattern1 --build=pattern2` can be used to specify more than one pattern.